Leadership Excellence Awards Descriptions

 Individual Awards

 Recognizes students whose leadership has made an impact during the past academic year.
-Awards include the John W. Elrod Unsung General Award, The Christopher Noland Student Activities Leadership Award, The Frank J. Gilliam Award, The Anece F. McCloud Excellence in Belonging Award, Nabors Service League’s McLoughlin Award for Volunteerism, and more.
+Awards include the John W. Elrod Unsung General Award, The Christopher Noland Student Engagement Leadership Award, The Frank J. Gilliam Award, The Anece F. McCloud Excellence in Belonging Award, Nabors Service League’s McLoughlin Award for Volunteerism, and more.

 Sponsoring Office/Organization